apix0n/rinko/README.md

 > in local development, the api is protected by the token specified in `.dev.vars`.
 >
-> when deploying, use the cloudflare dashboard or `wrangler` to add an `API_SECRET` environment variable to your worker. [worker secrets / cloudflare docs >](https://developers.cloudflare.com/workers/configuration/secrets/#secrets-on-deployed-workers)
+> when deploying, you need to use the cloudflare dashboard or `wrangler` to add an `API_SECRET` environment variable to your worker. [worker secrets / cloudflare docs >](https://developers.cloudflare.com/workers/configuration/secrets/#secrets-on-deployed-workers)

 ---